cloudsponge/address-book-connector.js/readme.md

 At this time, we don't validate any of the data in the form.
 Your front-end code should perform any necessary validations before the form is submitted.

+### Responses

+When your form is submitted, data will be triggered on your webhook.
+The first step of that journey is to push the data to api.cloudsponge.com for authentication and forwarding to your destinations.
+This POST request may succeed or fail.
+To detect these cases, add a `success` and `failure` handler to your options.

+* `success` - called when your form is accepted by CloudSponge.
+* `failure` - called when your form is not accepted by CloudSponge.
+This function may accept a single `data` parameter that will indicate the reason for the failure.
+Typical reasons that the form may not be accepted is that the same data has been submitted recently, or the form has been submitted too many times recently.
+Both cases will respond with a 429 error code in the failure argument.
+For example:

+        {status: 429, responseText: "Retry later", data: "Retry later"}

+N.B. a successful response from CloudSponge does **not** confirm that the trigger has been forwarded to a destination such as Zapier.

 ## Optional